Pythonity/ivona-speak/README.md

 Python script that lets you easily convert passed text to synthesized audio files, with help of Amazon's [IVONA][ivona].
 All you need is a pair of [keys][ivona keys] and this script.
 Yes, that's *literally* everything you need to never speak again.
 If that's your thing of course.

-If you want to use IVONA Speech Cloud directly inside your (probably awesome) Python project then have a look at [python-ivona-api][ivona api], which this script also uses.
+If you want to use IVONA Speech Cloud directly inside your Python project then have a look at [python-ivona-api][ivona api], which this script also uses.

 ## Installation
-With PyPI (recommended):
+From PyPI (recommended):
 ```
 $ pip install ivona_speak
 ```